Explore the key differences between CFD brokers and retail prop firms, including risk, capital requirements, and trading strategies for traders.

 CFD Broker Business Model

 CFD brokers primarily make money through spreads (the bid–ask gap), commissions on certain instruments, and overnight financing.
 Their revenue is driven by trading volume rather than whether your individual trades win or lose.
 In the EU and UK, regulators impose product rules—like leverage caps and negative balance protection—that limit risk for retail traders.
-In the U.S., CFD offerings to retail customers have been the subject of enforcement actions, so U.S.-based traders generally cannot open CFD accounts and sometimes turn to offshore providers with fewer protections.
+In the U.S., retail CFD offerings have been the subject of enforcement activity, and most U.S.-based traders cannot open retail CFD accounts through regulated domestic providers, so some turn to offshore firms with fewer safeguards and limited recourse see an example of a CFTC enforcement action involving retail CFDs.

 Prop Firm Structure and Process

 Modern “retail” prop firms focus on identifying skilled traders, funding them, and sharing profits.
 The process usually starts with an evaluation where you pay a fee and trade in a simulated environment under strict rules (profit targets, daily loss and drawdown limits).
 If you pass, you may be granted access to a funded or monitored account.
 Some firms offer instant funding or subscription-style access, but rules still govern risk and payouts.
-Because many retail prop programs run on simulated accounts, oversight differs from that of registered brokers or exchanges in the U.S.
+Because many retail prop programs run on simulated accounts, oversight and dispute resolution can differ from that of registered brokers or exchanges in the U.S.

 Getting Started and Trader Experience

 With a CFD broker, onboarding is straightforward: apply, verify identity, fund your account, and trade your own capital.
-By contrast, prop firms require paying an evaluation fee and trading under rules for 30–60 days before access to capital.
+By contrast, prop firms typically require paying an evaluation fee and trading under rules for a defined period (often 30–60 days) before access to a larger allocation.
 Some firms provide platforms like NinjaTrader, Tradovate, or Rithmic for futures.
-Many also include feedback, coaching, or dashboards to foster consistency.
+Many also include feedback, coaching, or dashboards to encourage consistency.

 Risk and Capital Requirements